Title

 A law directs the Secretary of the Interior and Local Government to lead the relocation of informal settler families in dangerous areas, prioritizing their safety and providing better housing options, with coordination from local government units and relevant agencies, and potential funding, monitoring, and enforcement mechanisms.

-The State shall undertake, in cooperation with the private sector, a continuing program of urban land reform and housing to make available affordable, decent housing and basic services to underprivileged and homeless citizens and promote adequate employment opportunities, while respecting the rights of small property owners.
+It invokes Article XIII, Section 9, requiring a continuing program of urban land reform and housing to provide affordable decent housing and basic services to underprivileged and homeless citizens in urban centers and resettlement areas, while respecting rights of small property owners.

-Eviction or demolition of dwellings shall only occur according to law and in a just and humane manner; no resettlement shall be undertaken without adequate consultation with the affected dwellers and the communities where they are to be relocated.
+It states that urban or rural poor dwellers shall not be evicted nor their dwelling demolished except in accordance with law and in a just and humane manner; and no resettlement shall be undertaken without adequate consultation with them and the communities where they are to be relocated.

-Local government units, in coordination with the National Housing Authority, shall implement the relocation and resettlement of persons living in danger areas such as esteros, railroad tracks, garbage dumps, riverbanks, shorelines, waterways, and other public places.
+Section 28, in conjunction with Section 29 of RA 7279 (UDHA), which provide that LGUs, in coordination with the NHA, shall implement relocation and resettlement of persons living in danger areas such as esteros, railroad tracks, garbage dumps, riverbanks, shorelines, waterways, and other public places.

 Analyze Cases Smarter, Faster